stormdock/bitcore-notes/doc/bitcore-from-scratch.md

 gets fired up this configuration file is used.

-The package.json file should remove the following dependencies that you are going to modify by hand...
-If the dependency is not changed in any way then it can be left untouched and remain in this file...
+Remove the following dependencies in package.json of the **bitcore** repo.

 ```
 "bitcore-lib": "^0.13.8",